S8A/s8a.github.io/_posts/2024-09-30-links-and-thoughts-009.md

 - Date: 2023-03-21
 - Source: _American Affairs_

-{% include img.html class="img-fluid mx-auto" src="https://americanaffairsjournal.org/wp-content/uploads/2023/03/Gharbi-2.jpg" loading="lazy" alt="Chart showing the percentage share of conservatives, moderates, and 'liberals' answering Yes to the question 'Has a doctor or other healthcare provider EVER told you that you have a mental health contidion?', controlling for religious service attendance frequency." %}
+{% include img.html class="w-full" src="https://americanaffairsjournal.org/wp-content/uploads/2023/03/Gharbi-2.jpg" loading="lazy" alt="Chart showing the percentage share of conservatives, moderates, and 'liberals' answering Yes to the question 'Has a doctor or other healthcare provider EVER told you that you have a mental health contidion?', controlling for religious service attendance frequency." %}

 This essay provides a detailed overview of the ideological well-being gap, its different facets, and the robust evidence supporting it.
 The ideological well-being gap refers to the fact that conservatives tend to be happier and more well-adjusted than "liberals" (progressives or leftists would be more accurate), a pattern observed both in the United States and other Western countries.
 Based on the available evidence, the author explains the most likely drivers of the observed patterns, most notably: that there are some genetic/biological factors that simultaneously underlie both ideology and well-being; that conservatism _per se_ may help people cope with adversity; and that some types of leftist ideology _per se_ exacerbate and incentivize unhealthy thought patterns.